ORCP 55 – SUBPOENA

 H(3)(a)(ii) that the copy is a true copy of all the records responsive to the subpoena; and

-H(3)(a)(iii) that the records were prepared by the personnel of the entity or person acting under the control of either, in the ordinary course of the entity’s or person’s business, at or near the time of the act, condition, or event described or referred to therein.
+H(3)(a)(iii) that the records were: prepared by the personnel of the entity or the person, acting under the control of either; prepared in the ordinary course of the entity’s or the person’s business; and prepared at or near the time of the act, condition, or event described or referred to therein.

-H(3)(b) If the entity or person has none of the records described in the subpoena, or only a part thereof, the affiant or declarant shall so state in the affidavit or declaration and shall send only those records of which the affiant or declarant has custody.
+H(3)(b) When custodian has no records or fewer records than requested.
+If the entity or person has none of the records described in the subpoena, or only a part thereof, the affiant or declarant shall so state in the affidavit or declaration and shall send only those records of which the affiant or declarant has custody.

-H(3)(c) When more than one person has knowledge of the facts required to be stated in the affidavit or declaration, more than one affidavit or declaration may be used.
+H(3)(c) Multiple affidavits or declarations.
+When more than one person has knowledge of the facts required to be stated in the affidavit or declaration, more than one affidavit or declaration may be used.

 H(4) Personal attendance of custodian of records may be required.

-H(4)(a) The personal attendance of a custodian of records and the production of original records is required if the subpoena duces tecum contains the following statement:
+H(4)(a) Required statement.
+The personal attendance of a custodian of records and the production of original records is required if the subpoena duces tecum contains the following statement:

 The personal attendance of a custodian of records and the production of original records is required by this subpoena.
 The procedure authorized pursuant to Oregon Rule of Civil Procedure 55 H(2) shall not be deemed sufficient compliance with this subpoena.